Scalable Differentially Private Sketches under Continual Observation: The Gaussian Binary Mechanism

 \section{The Gaussian Binary Mechanism}

 We introduce the Gaussian Binary Mechanism ($\gaussbm)$, a variation of the standard binary mechanism that replaces Laplace noise with Gaussian noise.
 This mechanism serves as the core tool for solving the $n$-counters problem -- a generalization of the standard summing problem \cite{andersson2023smooth,fichtenberger2023constant,henzinger2024unifying}.
 We will use the $n$-counters problem to formalize sketching in the continual observation model as a structured counting task.
-Lastly, we derive concrete utility bounds, for the collection of counters, that will support our approach to identifying heavy hitters under continual observation.
+Lastly, we derive concrete utility bounds for the collection of counters, which will support our approach to identifying heavy hitters under continual observation.

-In the continual observation model, differentially private counters must release estimates at every timestep while preserving privacy across all intermediate outputs.
-Unlike the single release model, which injects noise only once, continual observation counters add noise at each update.
-This introduces the challenge of minimizing the cumulative error over time.
+Continual observation requires injecting noise at every update, rather than just once.
+This raises the challenge of minimizing cumulative error over time.
 A standard approach is the \textit{binary mechanism} \cite{chan2011private,dwork2010differential}, which organizes the stream of updates into a binary tree structure.
 Each update is represented by a leaf node and internal nodes correspond to the intervals comprised of all descendant leaf nodes.
 An illustration of this binary tree structure is given in Figure~\ref{fig:gauss_bm}.
 A query for the value in the counter at time $t$ can be constructed from the tree by aggregating the noisy counts of intervals that partition $[1,t]$.
 This reduces noise relative to a naive approach that is equivalent to summing all the noisy counts in the leaf nodes.

 The binary mechanism with Gaussian noise, detailed in Algorithm~\ref{alg:binary_mechanism}, operates by storing the increment $c$ at each time step $t$ as a leaf node with fresh Gaussian noise.
 It then merges tree nodes whose time intervals form complete binary intervals ending at $t$, summing their counts and adding new Gaussian noise at each merge.